cjdaly/smolDeck/README.md

 ## Linux

 The [Giant Board](https://groboards.com/giant-board) available from [Crowd Supply](https://www.crowdsupply.com/groboards/giant-board) is a feather form-factor board that runs Debian.
-There [documentation](https://groboards.com/docs) and a 'blackberry' image in the [downloads](http://downloads.groboards.com) which connected the screen (got a login prompt), but not the keyboard (couldn't type and login) when I tried it.
+There is [documentation](https://groboards.com/docs) and a 'blackberry' image in the [downloads](http://downloads.groboards.com) which connected the screen (got a login prompt), but not the keyboard (couldn't type and login) when I tried it.